Soka Gakkai International

 I determined to use the situation to deepen my faith and that it would be a source of great fortune for my family and for the young women I was supporting.
 I decided that no matter what would happen I would continue to encourage my family and the members.

 I shared my determination with the young women, and together we decided to start an encouragement campaign, in which we wrote down the names of people we knew were being affected by the situation and we chanted for them, imagining that we were piercing their life with Daimoku; and then we engaged in a dialogue with them on value creation.
 With this campaign we determined to turn SGI Iceland into a fortress of creativity.
-We managed to get all the members in Iceland to join with us.
+We managed to get all the members in Iceland to join with us. related article Committed to Justice by Alvin Sykes Civil rights activist, Alvin Sykes says his practice and study of Buddhism strengthened his determination to fight for justice and deepened his belief in the power of dialogue.

 Shortly after we launched the encouragement campaign we were contacted by one of the three television channels in Iceland, Skjár Einn.
 They had decided to start a series, in between programs, of messages intended to encourage people.
 They asked various distinguished individuals to participate, including my mother, who is the general director of SGI Iceland, and she spoke on the behalf of the organization.
 In her message, she referred to one of SGI President Daisaku Ikeda's editorials where he said: "There are no problems or difficulties in the human realm that we, as human beings, cannot surmount."
 The messages were aired on primetime television for two weeks.